kindermax/blog/content/blog/sqlachemy-autocommit/index.md

 `autocommit` in psycopg (and in sqlachemy) is a way to disable this implicit `BEGIN`.
 Once `autocommit=True` psycopg won't append any `BEGIN` to you query.
 This means that each query is executed and commited in one go - you can not roll it back.
 If you want to rollback you have to call `.begin()` yourself and this will let you commit/rollback explicitly.

-Sqlalchemy 2.0 dropped library-level `autocommit` - which means that you can not execute a query without a transaction - sqlalchemy will always open a transaction for you query but you need to commit it yourself.
+Sqlalchemy 2.0 dropped library-level `autocommit` - which means that you can not execute a query without a transaction - sqlalchemy will always open a transaction for you query and you need to commit it yourself.

-So the main difference is that in sqlalchemy this query commits if `autocommit=True` :
+So the main difference is that in sqlalchemy 1.x this query commits if `autocommit=True` :

 ```python
 conn.execute('DELETE FROM users WHERE id = 1')